SURFnet/certificates-bcp/dialogue.md

 Correct.
 But there's an alternative solution.

-> I was affraid you were going to say that.
+> I was afraid you were going to say that.
 Are you going to throw more crypto my way?

 Not really.
 It's just that Web of Trust is not the only way to verify public keys.
 There's also this thing called PKI.